 How much does British Airways charge for Wi-Fi?

-I appreciate that British Airways’ Wi-Fi pricing doesn’t factor in data usage, but rather it’s based on time.
+Beyond that, British Airways charges for inflight Wi-Fi.
+I appreciate that the pricing doesn’t factor in data usage, but rather is based on time.
 The airline has some different Wi-Fi packages.
 On long haul flights:

-For example, below are some of the pricing options from a recent flight I took from Newark to London.
-As you can see, the pricing won’t always get as high as £21.99, as that’s presumably the pricing on much longer flights.
+For example, below are some of the pricing options from a recent flight I took from Washington to London.
+As you can see, the pricing won’t always get as high as £23.99, as that’s presumably the pricing on much longer flights.

 While there’s cheaper Wi-Fi out there, personally I find that British Airways Wi-Fi pricing is pretty reasonable, especially with the lack of data caps.